nathan-meehan/tf-ecs/README.md

 # tf-ecs
-Terraform project that deploys an ECS cluster running a simple httpd image behind an Application Load Balancer in a newly created VPC.
+Terraform project that deploys an ECS cluster behind an Application Load Balancer in a newly created VPC.
 The service is balanced across 3 different AZs.

 ## Requirements